Bitspark/telstar/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Thanks for [@bitspark](https://github.com/Bitspark/) for giving me the opportunity to work on this.
+- Thanks for [@bitspark](https://github.com/Bitspark/) for allowing me to work on this.
 - Inspiration/References and reading material
   - https://walrus.readthedocs.io/en/latest/streams.html
   - https://redis.io/topics/streams-intro